CCCSBuffet/pk_do_not_be_afraid/README.md

 document bridges the reader's understanding of the higher level language to the corresponding assembly language.

 The `AARCH64` ISA is used.
-That is, the assembly language use is that of the 64 bit ARM processor.
+That is, the assembly language used is that of the 64 bit ARM processor.

 Linux `calling conventions` are used.
 That is, the assembly language is designed to be run on Linux machines.
 Even though Macintosh M1 machines are `AARCH64`, the conventions they use are specific to the Mac - big surprise.